Mass Reconstruction of Heavy Neutral Leptons from Stopped Mesons: Reconstructing the HNL mass

 We show in Fig.~\ref{fig:mN_rec} the result of this analysis for three benchmark values of the HNL mass $m_N = 90, 150, 200~\rm{MeV}$.
 We apply a $3^\circ$ angular uncertainty to each of the electromagnetic showers, following Ref.~\cite{MicroBooNE:2019rgx}.
 We fitted the probability distribution functions (PDFs) to a Gaussian and found the best-fit values and $1\sigma$ error bars on the masses, as shown in the Figure.
 It is clear that the reconstructed masses match pretty well with the true values.

 We also consider the effect of energy smearing, on top of the $3^\circ$ angular smearing.
 We compare the PDFs with no energy smearing, and Gaussian smearing, defined by $\exp{-(E_e-E_e^{\rm rec})^2/2\sigma_e^2}/(\sqrt{2\pi}\sigma_e)$, with $\sigma_e/E_e= 5\%$ and $10\%$, following Refs.~\cite{Friedland:2018vry, Kelly:2021jfs}.
 Here $E_e$ and $E_{e}^{\rm rec}$ are the true and reconstructed values of the electron/positron energy.
 The corresponding reconstructed HNL mass values for the 3 benchmarks shown in Fig.~\ref{fig:mN_rec} are reported in Table~\ref{tab:mass}.
 In Fig.~\ref{fig:mN_rec_energy}, we show the corresponding PDFs for a benchmark value of $m_N=90$ MeV.
+When performing all of these simulations, the above mentioned reconstruction effects (on the direction and energy) are performed on the final-state electron and positron \textit{independently}, and then the reconstructed $p_{e^+ e^-}$ is determined from those (smeared) objects.
 This illustrates the point that the HNL mass reconstruction at $K$DAR-ICARUS is robust against both angular and energy smearing effects.
 Also, note that the mass reconstruction can be done on an event-by-event basis, so it works even in a low-statistics scenario.

+Throughout this section, we have assumed that only signal events are analyzed.
+Of course, background events, mostly coming from misidentifying one or two photons from a NC$\pi^0$ event as a two-electron shower, can contaminate such a search.
+Nevertheless, there are two handles that can be used to mitigate these backgrounds.
+First, the two electromagnetic showers should reconstruct the $\pi^0$ mass.
+Second, the aforementioned procedure to reconstruct the $N$ mass, when applied to NC$\pi^0$ events, should mostly result in a flat spectrum, i.e.~not exhibiting any significant $m_N$ peak.
+Regardless, we encourage future studies on the reconstruction capabilities of LArTPC detectors in these event topologies.